Values & Principles

 Our Commitment

 These values are not negotiable.
 They form the architectural foundation of the Tractatus Framework.
-We commit to:

 • Preserving human sovereignty over values decisions